-May 2017 - Total Health Magazine
+May 2017

 Elson Haas, MD, presents, "Ten Tips On Wise Sugar Use," is a gentle wake up call on the harm too much sugar does to all of us and provides an understanding of the impact it has on the body.
 Haas discusses positive approaches to develop in our relationship with sugar and for parents to establish with their children.
 You can't get away from it, however, you can create control and an awareness of its influence.

-Gene Bruno, MS, MHS, RH(AHG), in "Candidiasis," addresses occurring symptoms of yeast-like Candida fungus.
+Gene Bruno, MS, MHS, RH(AHG), in "Candidiasis & Yeast Infections," addresses occurring symptoms of yeast-like Candida fungus.
 He offers primary and secondary supplements which may be of help.
 Also sugar control or elimination of sugar use is recommended for those who have frequent bouts of Candida.

 Gloria Gilbère, CDP, DAHom, PhD, "Healthy Alternatives for Dessert and Baking Recipes."
 Being located in Ecuador where the elevation is 8000 feet, she explains If you live at high altitude don't get discouraged, simply add more moisture as suggested and allow for longer cooking times.
 All of her recommended substitute suggestions are gluten—and nightshade-free.